 HACK AGILE MARKETING IN 8 SIMPLE STEPS

 Marketing team structures in these organisations are being dismantled in favour of nimble, cross-functional teams and a data-driven approach to marketing, which is conducted in short cycles rather than according to a predetermined, long-term plan.

 In some companies, the entire structure of the marketing department changes.
 The original cross-functional team, or squad, in which the marketing work is done may be a part of a broader ‘tribe’ under one manager or business sponsor — loyalty marketing, for instance.
 Broad principles, such as brand guidelines, may be set by ‘chapters’, which are then applied by numerous tribes, and deep skill sets required in each squad may be nurtured in ‘guilds’.

 In committed agile marketing teams, it is not only the structure of marketing that changes; the entire cadence of a company’s marketing activity may be condensed from quarterly to monthly or fortnightly — if the team is running fortnightly agile ‘sprints’, for example.
 It not only requires a new mindset — there’s a whole new language to pick up as well.

 Whatever your structure, change is now the one constant in marketing, so making the new structure and the change management process easy to follow and to get behind is critical to the success of any marketing restructure.

 Also crucial is ensuring the right technology and processes are in place to facilitate the necessary communication and collaboration between all teams and players, to ensure governance frameworks are communicated, understood and followed, and to get your team producing the marketing activity and results your organisation requires.

-From planning and review to optimisation, Simple’s intelligent marketing platform supports marketing teams of all shapes and sizes to reduce complexity and drive growth at every stage of the marketing process.
+From planning and review to optimisation, Simple’s intelligent marketing resource management platform supports marketing teams of all shapes and sizes to reduce complexity and drive growth at every stage of the marketing process.
 Reach out to one of our consultants to see how it works.